jupyter-book/mystmd/docs/code.md

 ```

 You can include code in your documents using the standard markup syntax of ` ```language `,
-where language is the programing language for highlighting.
+where language is the programming language for highlighting.

 ````{myst}
 ```python